jbree/homebridge-cec-accessory/README.md

 Under the covers, `homebridge-cec-accessory` uses the `cec-client` to interface with your HDMI device.
 Stopping and starting repeatedly can cause things to go awry.

-If the plugin reports that `cec-client` never reported ready, try restarting.
+If the plugin reports that `cec-client` never reported ready, it's possible that homebridge is running as a user without access to `/dev/vchiq`.
+If you're running homebridge as a user named `homebridge`, you can grant that access by adding the user to the `video` group with: `sudo usermod -a -G video homebridge`

+If this happens intermitantly, restarting may also help.

 If you're having trouble doing something with this plugin, verify you can do it with `cec-client`.
 If it can't, neither can we.